Nass9/Projects/README.md

     Project on python: Predict age from brain gray matter

-    Modelling Methodology:
+    Modeling Methodology:
-    Two step prediction:
+    Two steps prediction:
-    - We used a Kmeans algorithm to binarize our target variable.
-This cutoff is determined relatively arbitrarily from the results of the interpreted Kmeans.
+    - We used a K-means algorithm to binarize our target variable.
+This cutoff is determined relatively arbitrarily from the results of the interpreted K-means.
     We then used the Recursive Feature Elimination Cross-Validation (RFECV) variable selection algorithm, and implemented this algorithm on Random Forest with Accuracy as a performance metric in order to have a balanced distribution of the target.
     We optimized our models with GridsearchCV.